amazr/cs3308_project/README.md

     - *bootstrap* Contains links for bootstrap.
     - *cardDeck* Partial for the large grey area that contains weather cards.
 It also contains the weather card list and other such things.
     - *createList* Partial for the buttons in the cardDeck that deal with saving/loading user lists.
     - *javascript* Partial that contains some varied js scipts.
 These really should be in resources/js.
 Deals with some onclick functions, one example is displaying the map when a card is clicked on.
+Code for the google maps modal and the reactive-y stuff lives here.
     - *login-modal* Partial for the login modal.
     - *map-modal* Partial for the map modal that appears when a card is clicked.
     - *map* Contains the iframe that actually displayed the embedded map.